yhegazy/firstclev/README.md

 # First Cleveland Masjid

-A content management system built in the NEAR stack.
+A content management system built in the ERA stack.
-(Node, Express, Appwrite, Reactjs)
+(Express, Reactjs, Appwrite)